-What is NAV? | After years of research and months of planning, the Cherokee Office of Economic Development (COED) launched NAV (North Atlanta Venture Mentoring Service), the 90th sister program of MIT VMS, on July 1, 2019.
-Based on MIT’s VMS program, NAV is built on the foundation of team-based mentorship and the principle that a venture is far more likely to thrive when an entrepreneur can draw on the advice and guidance of a group of mentors with proven skills and experience.
+What is NAV? | After years of research and months of planning, the Cherokee Office of Economic Development (COED) launched the North Atlanta Venture Mentoring Service (NAV), the 90th sister program of MIT VMS, on July 1, 2019.
+Based on the MIT VMS program, NAV is built on the foundation of team-based mentorship and the principle that a venture is far more likely to thrive when an entrepreneur can draw on the advice and guidance of a group of mentors with proven skills and experience.

-How does the program work? | NAV is overseen by COED and otherwise built completely on the volunteer time of our mentor community.
-Both mentors and ventures apply to the program and go through a rigorous onboarding process including interviews and training/orientation sessions.
-Then, after achieving overall fit with the program, matchmaking occurs building teams based on a venture’s needs to a mentor’s skills and interests.
+How does the program work? | NAV is overseen by The Cherokee Office of Economic Development (COED) and otherwise built completely on the volunteer time of our mentor community.
+Both mentors and ventures apply to the program and go through a rigorous onboarding process including interviews, training, and orientation sessions.
+After receiving acceptance into the program, ventures pitch to all NAV mentors and are matched by the NAV team to a group of mentors based on the venture’s needs and the mentor’s skills and interests.

-Why is NAV based on MIT’s VMS? | Since our Opportunity Cherokee Strategic Blueprint in 2015, we knew mentorship would be a key part of building an entrepreneurial ecosystem and culture in Cherokee County.
-So, after years of research, field trips to neighboring cities, countless meetings and comparing programs, we landed at MIT’s VMS.
-It has a 20-year proven track record of success in both higher-ed, economic development organizations and startup innovation hubs.
-Their unique selling point of a team-based approach to mentorship versus the traditional model of one-on-one coaching is what caught our eye.
-After digging more into their sister programs and model, we were convinced it was the best program we could offer our entrepreneurs.
+Why is NAV based on MIT’s VMS? | Since our Opportunity Cherokee Strategic Blueprint in 2015, they knew mentorship would be a key part of building an entrepreneurial ecosystem and culture in Cherokee.
+After years of research, field trips to neighboring cities, countless meetings and comparing programs, they landed at MIT’s Venture Mentoring Service.
+MIT VMS has a 20-year proven track record of success in both higher-ed, economic development organizations and startup innovation hubs.
+The unique selling point of this program is the team-based approach to mentorship versus the traditional model of one-on-one coaching.
+After digging into their sister programs and model, COED was convinced it was the best program they could offer North Atlanta based entrepreneurs.

-What does a ‘working concept’ entail? | For the NAV pilot, we are laser-focused on startups from our target sectors with at least a working concept for their stage of development.
-We want ventures beyond the back-of-the-napkin stage with at least a working prototype, business plan and/or customers with revenue.
+What does a ‘working concept’ entail? | During the early operations of NAV, we are laser-focused on scalable ventures from our high growth target sectors that are beyond the working concept stage of development.
+These target sectors include: Advanced Manufacturing, I.T./Technology, Healthcare, Makers/Inventors, Corporate Operations, Culinary, and Film and Media.
+We give preference to ventures with at least a working prototype, business plan and/or customers with revenue.
 We hope to open up NAV to earlier-stage ventures in the near future.

-What type of mentors are we looking for? | At NAV, we value diversity and inclusion.
-So, we are looking to intentionally include a myriad of mentors from a host of diverse backgrounds, skillsets, industries, genders and more from around the Metro Atlanta region.
-If a mentor has a niche skill and expertise, we would love to consider them as a potential specialist in our program.
+What type of mentors are we looking for? | NAV values diversity and inclusion.
+We are looking to intentionally include a myriad of mentors from a host of diverse backgrounds, skillsets, industries, and genders from around the Metro Atlanta region.

-What if I can’t commit as a full-time mentor? | For our NAV pilot, mentors can expect to commit to a total of 8-10 hours per month aggregate including the monthly mentor meeting, their mentoring sessions with ventures and any communications in between.
-For NAV Specialist Mentors, the time commitment would most likely be reduced.
-We expect a mentor to attend at least 75% of all monthly mentor meetings as these are an integral part of our program and the primary we use to build our mentor community.
-Mentors who cannot commit cannot expect to find a great fit with NAV.
+How much time can I expect to commit as a mentor? | NAV mentors can expect to commit to a total of 5-7 hours per month aggregate including the monthly mentor meeting, their mentoring sessions with ventures and any meeting preparation and communications in between.
+We expect a mentor to attend at least 75% of all monthly mentor meetings as these are an integral part of our program and the primary way we are able to build our mentor community.